elena563/CS50x/README.md

 #### Problem Set 8: HTML, CSS, JavaScript
 - /trivia: made a quiz game page interactive with javascript.
 - /homepage: created a little and simple website about reading with an interactive test.

+#### Problem Set 9: Flask
+- /birthdays: completed an app to memorize birthdays.
+- /finance: created an app with authentication to buy and sell in the stock market.